Ignacio003/netflix/README.md

 2. Launch the mobile app, register a user, or log in with admin credentials.
 3. Browse categories, search, and play content.
 4. For administrative tasks, open the CMS app using the admin login.

-## Contributing

-1. Fork this repository.
-2. Create a branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes with clear, descriptive commits.
-4. Submit a Pull Request detailing your modifications.

 ## License